ellamguest/attention-economy/posts/competition.md

 Carving out social networking markets.
 (Originally) peer to peer networks (e.g. Facebook, Instagram, Snapchat).
 Broadcast networks (e.g. Twitter).
 Though difficult to determine based on form of ties because Facebook ties (friends) are undirected but Instagram and Twitter are both directed.
 Messaging (WhatsApp, Facebook Messenger, Signal).
 Community boards (Reddit).

 How should we think about online display advertising?
 Here Google or whoever is serving a more explicit brokerage role, but from the perspective markets there actually three stakeholder groups being brokered between.
 In the attention market their are the users.
 Then in the cash market there are the buyers (advertisers) and the sellers (the websites, who are themselves also brokering user attention).
 How to we balance the brokering done by the advertising intermediary vs the website?
 That then ties in to content moderation issues when a website is unhappy with the content of advertising being displayed.

+Is Amazon on attention broker?
+It was created to broker between buyers and sellers so is more traditional that social networking sites.
+But does attention still come in to play?
+How does it's growing ad business come in to play?

+What if substitutability is directional?
+E.g. Facebook offers a wider range of features than Instagram.
+So while I could imagine increased ad load on Instagram could push some users towards Facebook, I would expect for fewer people to be pushed in the opposite direction - from Facebook to Instagram.
+The issue is internal product differentiation.
+People use Facebook for a greater range of things than the do Instagram.
+As a personal example I only use Facebook to keep track of events that I'm invited to.
+Instagram doesn't offer that feature.
+I don't know of any other platforms that offer that feature which a critical mass of my friends also use.
+This means Facebook has a monopoly in event management (at least among my social group) but that Facebook and Instagram don't compete over the things I'm interested in.